ps3838api/ps3838api.github.io/FAQs.md

 Please use  `Get Settled Fixtures`  to find out if the event's period was settled or if the event was deleted.

+ ### What TLS (Transport Layer Security) versions are supported?

+ To be compliant with the security requirements API supports only TLS 1.2 (preferably ) and TLS 1.1.

+ ### Why am I getting denied access on Esports?

+ Access to Esports is blocked and requires special authorization.
+To get the access please contact customer service and explain your business case.

 ### How to get odds changes?

 1) Call the snapshot /odds (without the since parameter) - this would return cached odds snapshot